vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

      * The ACME Liquid Staking (Deposits) contract is used by Accumulated Finance to manage the staking of ACME tokens in a way that allows them to be used for other purposes while still earning rewards.

 * Accumulated Finance    | ACME Liquid Staking (Rewards)       | [0xe194d30aFDbae89b3118b8b7bc7B331Cc3333b88](https://etherscan.io/address/0xe194d30aFDbae89b3118b8b7bc7B331Cc3333b88)
-     * The ACME Liquid Staking (Rewards) contract is used by Accumulated Finance to distribute rewards to users who stake their ACME tokens in the liquid staking pool managed by the platform.
+     * The ACME Liquid Staking (Rewards) contract is used by Accumulated Finance to distribute rewards to users who stake their WACME tokens in the liquid staking pool managed by the platform.

 * Accumulated Finance | Accumulated Account               | [accumulated.acme](https://explorer.accumulatenetwork.io/acc/accumulated.acme)
      * Accumulated.acme is the parent account for all Accumulated Finance addresses on Accumulate Network.